sorae42/ressdit/README.md

 ## installation

-For development: `go build ./cmd/reddit-rss && ./reddit-rss`
+Using Go: `go build ./cmd/reddit-rss && ./reddit-rss`.

-Use Docker for normal daily usage:
+Using Docker (recommended):

 1. Install Docker if you haven't.
 2. Run `docker build .`
-3. Then run `docker run -d -p<your port here>:8080 '<instance name>'` to run an reddit-rss instance.
+3. Then run `docker run -d -p<your port here>:8080 '<instance name>'` to run an subreddit-rss instance.

 Server will be started at http://localhost:8080 (or whatever the port you set above).

 To subscribe to a subreddit:

-1. Go to a subreddit or meta feed you like example: https://www.reddit.com/r/Android/
+1. Go to a subreddit or meta feed you like example: https://www.reddit.com/r/Touhou/
-2. Add `.json?sr_detail=1` onto the end: https://www.reddit.com/r/Android.json?sr_detail=1
-4. Change the domain name to the server domain: https://localhost:8080/r/android.json?sr_detail=1
+2. Change the domain name to the server domain: https://localhost:8080/r/Touhou.json
-5. Subscribe to the url in your favorite feed reader.
+3. Subscribe to the url in your favorite feed reader.

 ### OAUTH